 The ‘iPhoto’ application in Apple is a great tool to manage your photos.
 You can edit, organize, share and import photos using this app.
 Photos that are imported from the iPhoto app are stored in an iPhoto library.
 This library can be stored on your Mac or a storage device such as an external hard drive.

 Although iPhoto is a useful app, you can sometimes encounter problems while using it.
-Users complain about errors such as ‘Unable to write to iPhoto library.
+Users complain about errors such as ‘The iPhoto Library is locked’ or ‘Unable to write to iPhoto library.
 Check that you have permission to write to the library directory’.

 Permission issues may occur when the iPhoto library is stored on an external hard drive and the library is accessed from different accounts.
 To resolve this problem, you can follow the steps below.

 - Connect your external hard drive which contains the iPhoto library to your Mac

 - Open Finder and select your external hard drive

 - Click on File menu > Get Info